PepPau/ModelScripts/README.md

 Provide a graphical outcome with individual points associated to different colors depending on their location, above F(0) or above F(-0.1).
 Also provides the percentage associated to colored points within  the area range established by Pax6 maximum-minimum areas.

 # Contact
-Jose Pablo Soriano Esqué
+Jose Pablo Soriano Esqué,
-psoriano@ub.edu
+psoriano@ub.edu,
-Neural Development Lab
+Neural Development Lab,
 Department of Pathology and Experimental Therapeutics, University of Barcelona.